Warren Buffett’s best investment: Communication Skills

 4. Be Transparent

 Buffett is well known for his Berkshire Hathaway annual shareholder letters, which are instructive, easy to understand, and, for me and my fellow nerds, fun to read.
 They are also blunt about failings—both the company’s and his.

 For example, while other CEOs run from mistakes, Buffett owns up to his.
 As in this 2013 Annual Letter:

 Don’t you wish upon a star: Your chairman has not been free of this sin.
 In Berkshire’s 1986 annual report, I described how twenty years of management effort and capital improvements in our original textile business were an exercise in futility.
 I wanted the business to succeed and wished my way into a series of bad decisions (I even bought another New England textile company).
 But wishing makes dreams come true only in Disney movies; it’s poison in business.

 You can read or download any of Buffett’s Annual Letters all the way back to 1977 on Berkshire’s website.

 Related to transparency is using simple, clear language to explain things.
 Many industries, including financial services, hide behind obscure language and jargon to mask the truth of their situations.
 Or, they’re too lazy to do the work to simplify their messages.

 Buffett has long been a public advocate for using simpler language to give everyday investors and anyone involved in the financial marketplace a clearer understanding of business and finance.

-In 1998, he wrote the preface to A Plain English Handbook: How to Create Clear SEC Disclosure Documents: "I've studied the documents that public companies file.
+In 1998, he wrote the preface to this free SEC book: A Plain English Handbook: How to Create Clear SEC Disclosure Documents: "I've studied the documents that public companies file.
 Too often, I've been unable to decipher what is being said or, worse yet, had to conclude that nothing was being said."